Darrel Issa Wants To Return To Congress, Seeks To Beat Fellow Republican

 Issa narrowly won his last race in 2016, defeating his Democratic challenger by roughly 1,600 votes.
 He decided to retire rather than run again in 2018.

-As chairman of the House Oversight and Reform committee, Issa played a prominent role in GOP-led investigations of Obama administration controversies.
+As chairman of the House Oversight and Reform Committee, Issa played a prominent role in GOP-led investigations of Obama administration controversies.

-Those include the 2012 terrorist attack where four Americans including a U.S. ambassador were killed at a diplomatic compound and a CIA annex in Benghazi, Libya, along with the IRS targeting of conservative groups and the "Fast and Furious" gun-trafficking scandal.
+Those include the 2012 terrorist attack in which four Americans including a U.S. ambassador were killed at a diplomatic compound and a CIA annex in Benghazi, Libya, along with the IRS targeting of conservative groups and the "Fast and Furious" gun-trafficking scandal.